Option

 Returns

-a new collection of type That containing pairs consisting of corresponding elements of this iterable collection and that.
+a new collection of the type of this iterable collection containing pairs consisting of corresponding elements of this iterable collection and that.
 The length of the returned collection is the maximum of the lengths of this iterable collection and that.
 If this iterable collection is shorter than that, thisElem values are used to pad the result.
 If that is shorter than this iterable collection, thatElem values are used to pad the result.

 Inherited from: